View Categories

 Common Use Cases of SaaS

-• Business Communication – Tools like Microsoft Teams, Slack, and Zoom facilitate remote communication and collaboration.
+• Business Communication – Microsoft Teams, Slack, Zoom.

-• Cloud Storage – Services like Google Drive, Dropbox, and OneDrive provide secure cloud-based file storage.
+• Cloud Storage – Google Drive, Dropbox, OneDrive.

 Challenges of SaaS